Taiping Rebellion

+The Taiping Rebellion, also known as the Taiping Civil War, Revolution, or Movement, was a civil war in China between the Qing dynasty and the Taiping Heavenly Kingdom.
+The conflict lasted 14 years, from its outbreak in 1850 until the fall of Taiping-controlled Nanjing—which they had renamed Tianjing "heavenly capital"—in 1864.
+The last rebel forces were defeated in August 1871.
+Estimates of the conflict's death toll range between 20 million and 30 million people, representing 5–10% of China's population at that time.
+While the Qing ultimately defeated the rebellion, the victory came at a great cost to the state's economic and political viability.

-The uprising was commanded by Hong Xiuquan, an ethnic Hakka (a Han subgroup) and the self-proclaimed brother of Jesus Christ.
-Its goals were religious, nationalist, and political in nature; Hong sought the conversion of the Han people to the Taiping's syncretic version of Christianity, to overthrow the Qing dynasty, and a state transformation.
-Rather than supplanting the ruling class, the Taipings sought to upend the moral and social order of China.
-The Taipings established the Heavenly Kingdom as an oppositional state based in Tianjing and gained control of a significant part of southern China, eventually expanding to command a population base of nearly 30 million people.
+The uprising was led by Hong Xiuquan, an ethnic Hakka who proclaimed himself to be the brother of Jesus Christ.
+Hong sought the religious conversion of the Han people to his syncretic version of Christianity, as well as the political overthrow of the Qing dynasty, and a general transformation of the mechanisms of state.
+Rather than supplanting China's ruling class, the Taiping rebels sought to entirely upend the country's social order.
+The Taiping Heavenly Kingdom in Nanjing seized control of significant portions of southern China.
+At its peak, the Heavenly Kingdom ruled over a population of nearly 30 million.

-For more than a decade, Taiping armies occupied and fought across much of the mid and lower Yangtze valley, ultimately devolving into total civil war.
+For more than a decade, Taiping armies occupied and fought across much of the mid- and lower Yangtze valley, ultimately devolving into civil war.
 It was the largest war in China since the Ming–Qing transition, involving most of Central and Southern China.
-It ranks as one of the bloodiest wars in human history, the bloodiest civil war, and the largest conflict of the 19th century.
-In terms of deaths, the civil war is comparable to World War I. 30 million people fled the conquered regions to foreign settlements or other parts of China.
+It ranks as one of the bloodiest wars in human history, the bloodiest civil war, and the largest conflict of the 19th century, comparable to World War I in terms of deaths.
+Thirty million people fled the conquered regions to foreign settlements or other parts of China.
 The war was characterized by extreme brutality on both sides.
 Taiping soldiers carried out widespread massacres of Manchus, the ethnic minority of the ruling Imperial House of Aisin-Gioro.
-Meanwhile, the Qing government also engaged in massacres, most notably against the civilian population of the Taiping capital, Tianjing.
+Meanwhile, the Qing government also engaged in massacres, most notably against the civilian population of Nanjing.